devgabrielsborges/X-Bot/README.md

 - `src/cli.py`: Command-line interface for interacting with the bot.

 ## Dependencies
-All dependencies are present in `requirements.txt`.
+All dependencies are managed using Poetry and defined in `pyproject.toml`.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.